Given the choice of experiencing Pain and Nothing, I would choose Pain.

 Popping and creaking in the unrelenting July sun, the rusty tin roof on our old farmhouse was seething with heat like it was letting off steam.
 It was no mirage.
 It was Mississippi, hot, humid, hard-time Mississippi.

-Up the two front steps, the six-foot deep front porch spanned the 36-foot width of the house, and the 10-foot wide hall ran all the way through the middle.
+Up the two front steps, the six-foot deep front porch spanned the 36-foot width of the house, A swing hung from a rafter on the right side of the porch, an Adirondack chair, and a few straight backs sat on the floor nearby.
+The 10-foot wide hall ran all the way through the middle.

 Access to our 13 x 13 foot kitchen, to the right from the back porch, had light blue walls and dark linoleum floor covering.
 Daddy’s straight back chair sat at the head of the “eating table,” and a long bench on one side and few upright chairs surrounded the rest.
 Three hutches served as cupboards.
 One featured a built-in flour sifter.
 Anchored in a corner, near the entry door, rested the main attraction — a large black cast-iron wood burning cook stove (circa 1930) with its four burners, baking oven and two warming closets.